 - Eating Out In Newquay: Lewinnick Lodge Restaurant Review

 Some people prefer to stay in self catering accommodation and one thing Cornwall has plenty of is holiday parks.
-I found this great review of Trevella caravan park by Practically Perfect Mums that you might also like to check out before planning your trip.
+I found this great review of Trevella caravan park by Practically Perfect Mums that you might also like to check out to help with your Cornwall holidays.

 Day 2 – Pirates Quest and Charlestown Harbour

-With our batteries fully recharged it was time to start exploring things to do in Cornwall.
+With our batteries fully recharged it was time to start exploring great places to visit in Cornwall.
 Our first visit was to Pirates Quest in Newquay, which was a lot of fun.
 This is a theatrical experience about pirates and their lives in Cornwall and beyond.
-It’s perfect for pirate fans!
+It’s perfect for pirate fans of all sizes!

-We really enjoyed this attraction, and it was a very big hit with Daddy, even though he ended up in the stocks!
-It’s an indoor activity in Newquay, so if the weather is against you, it’s perfect.
-It’s also worth mentioning that it’s only 1 hour long so you will have the rest of the day at your disposal.
+We really enjoyed this Cornwall attraction, and it was a very big hit with Daddy, even though he ended up in the stocks!
+It’s an indoor activity in Newquay, so if the weather is against you, it’s the perfect thing to do.
+It’s also worth mentioning that it’s only 1 hour long so you will have the rest of the day at to visit other Cornwall destinations.

-We found lots of ideas for things to do in our Cornwall Find and Seek guide and decided to head over to Charlestown Harbour for the afternoon.
+We found lots of ideas for places to visit in Cornwall in our Find and Seek guide and decided to head over to Charlestown Harbour for the afternoon.
 If you are a Poldark fan, you might already be familiar with this part of Cornwall, as this is where the TV show was filmed.

-Charleston Harbour is really is a lovely place to visit, so I strongly advise you to add it to your Cornwall holiday, regardless of where you are staying.
-As we walked towards the harbour we were greeted by the tall ships and it seemed quite fitting after a pirate inspired activity in the morning.
+Charleston Harbour is really is a lovely place to visit in South East Cornwall, so I strongly advise you to add it to your road trip, regardless of where your Cornwall accommodation is.
+As we walked towards the harbour we were greeted by the tall ships and it seemed quite fitting after our pirate inspired activity in the morning.

 The tide was out so we headed down to the beach, after Daddy retrieved the girls outdoor boots from the car.
 It was the perfect beach for them to play on with lots of rock pools and climbing to be done.

-There are plenty of independent cafe’s and restaurants in Charlestown Harbour if you are looking for a place to eat during your visit.
+There are plenty of independent cafe’s and restaurants in Charlestown Harbour if you are looking for a places to eat or drink during your visit.
 There is also the Shipwreck Museum, which I suspect is worth a visit, but unfortunately for us it hadn’t opened for the season when we arrived.
-A day out to Charleston harbour will be a big hit with the family, and it’s a lovely place to visit if you are conscious of your holiday budget going a bit further while in Cornwall.
+A day out to Charleston harbour will be a big hit with the family, and it’s a lovely place to visit if you are conscious of your holiday budget going a bit further while you are staying in Cornwall.

 Day 3 – Porth Beach

 Before leaving The Esplanade hotel, we decided to make the most of the hotel indoor pool and spa.
-If you are looking for a hotel in Cornwall with a pool, theirs is perfect for families and there is also a jacuzzi and sauna for guests to use as well.
+If you are looking for where to stay in Cornwall with a pool, The Esplanade is perfect for families and there is also a jacuzzi and sauna for guests to use as well.

 Shortly after some family fun in the pool, it was time to check out and make our way to the other side of Newquay.
 It was a beautiful blue sky day so we decided to go and explore Porth beach on the way.
 The tide was completely out, so there was lots of room to explore.
 There are also some stunning walks nearby if you can drag the kids away from building sandcastles that is.